travelography/node-red-contrib-alexa-remote2-bp/README.md

 #### **Node-RED UI**
 1. Export all of your flows to a file (Menu -> Export -> all flows -> Download)
 2. Delete all flows (Double Click on each Tab -> Delete)
-3. Delete configuration node `alex-remote-account node` (Menu -> Configuration Nodes)
+3. Delete configuration node `alex-remote-account` node (Menu -> Configuration Nodes) and write down settings (Cookie path, refresh time)
 4. Deploy empty state
 5. Uninstall `node-red-contrib-alexa-remote2` or `node-red-contrib-alexa-cakebaked` (Menu -> Manage Palette -> Palette -> Nodes -> remove)
 6. Search and install `node-red-contrib-alexa-remote-applestrudel`